QualyaIO/obtuse.DSP/README.md

 In case arduino template is used: `sed -i 's/pgm_read_word/pgm_read_dword/g' engine.*` (or whatever files using progmem)

-For now, use `make_vult.sh` to transpile all files -- and set some specific optimization for RP2040.
+For now, use `make_vult.sh` to transpile all files -- and set some specific optimization for RP2040 (note: script needs bash >= 4).

 WARNING: Be wary where the struct are initialized to avoid problem with stack size, e.g. prefer in the body of the program, especially when large buffer are involved (effectsL or XL).